aspose-pdf/Aspose.PDF-Documentation/en/go-cpp/advanced-operations/working-with-text/add-text-to-a-pdf-file/_index.md

 To add text to existing PDF file:

-1. Opens a PDF file.
+1. Open a PDF file.
-1. Adds the text "added text" to the first page of the document with [PageAddText](https://reference.aspose.com/pdf/go-cpp/organize/pageaddtext/) function.
+1. Add the text to the PDF document with [PageAddText](https://reference.aspose.com/pdf/go-cpp/organize/pageaddtext/) function.
 1. Saves the modifications to the same file.

 ## Adding Text